blessziamah/blessziamah/README.md

 - 👋 Hi, I’m @blessziamah
 - 👀 I’m interested in coding and programming
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on any project involving coding
+- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me email: tziamah1@gmail.com

 <!---